Atelectasis: Classification

-Atelectasis may be an acute or chronic condition.
+Atelectasis is broadly categorized into obstructive (resorptive) and non-obstructive types.
+It may be further classified as an acute or chronic condition.
 In acute atelectasis, the lung has recently collapsed and is primarily notable only for airlessness.
 In chronic atelectasis, the affected area is often characterized by a complex mixture of airlessness, infection, widening of the bronchi (bronchiectasis), destruction, and scarring (fibrosis).

-Absorption (resorption) atelectasis
+Obstructive (absorptive/resorptive) atelectasis

-The Earth's atmosphere is mainly composed of 78 vol. % nitrogen and 21 vol. % oxygen (+ 1 vol. % argon and traces of other gases).
+This type is defined by blockage of the airway with air trapping and subsequent absorption of air distal to the obstruction.
+The resulting absorption of air distal to the obstruction results in collapse of the alveoli.
+It is most commonly due to intrathoracic tumors, aspiration of a foreign body, or mucus plugs.
+Children are notably more susceptible to atelectasis due to poorly developed collateral airways, which protect against alveolar collapse by maintaining inflation.
+The Earth's atmosphere is mainly composed of 78% nitrogen and 21% oxygen (+ 1% argon and traces of other gases).
 Since oxygen is exchanged at the alveoli-capillary membrane, nitrogen is a major component for the alveoli's state of inflation.
 If a large volume of nitrogen in the lungs is replaced with oxygen, the oxygen may subsequently be absorbed into the blood, reducing the volume of the alveoli, resulting in a form of alveolar collapse known as absorption atelectasis.

+Adhesive atelectasis

+This type of atelectasis is due to lack or dysfunction of surfactant, which normally functions to reduce alveolar surface tension.
+The increased surface tension in the alveoli then results in alveolar instability and collapse.
+It is most commonly seen in infant respiratory distress syndrome and acute respiratory distress syndrome (ARDS).

-Compression (relaxation) atelectasis
+Compressive atelectasis

-It is usually associated with accumulation of blood, fluid, or air within the pleural cavity, which mechanically collapses the lung.
-This is a frequent occurrence with pleural effusion, caused by congestive heart failure (CHF).
-Leakage of air into the pleural cavity (pneumothorax) also leads to compression atelectasis.
+This type occurs when the extra-alveolar pressure overcomes the intra-alveolar pressure, which results in collapse of the lung tissue.
+While the cause may vary, it is classically associated with the accumulation of blood, fluid, or air within the pleural cavity.
+These accumulations result in an increase in extra-alveolar pressure which leads to a pressure gradient favoring collapse of the alveoli.
+This is a frequent occurrence with pleural effusions secondary to congestive heart failure (CHF).
+Leakage of air into the pleural cavity (pneumothorax) may also lead to compressive atelectasis.